Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 0 - Complete course details/README.md

 We will learn how VM Scale Sets help with high availability and auto-scaling for virtual machines.

-Day-9: Azure Load Balancer
+Day-9: Azure Load Balancer:

  We will understand Azure Load Balancer and perform a real-time demo to see how it distributes traffic across backend resources.

 Day-10: Application Gateway (Layer-7 Load Balancer)
 We will explore Azure Application Gateway, including HTTP/HTTPS traffic routing, SSL termination, and WAF basics.